KINGS OF THE REPUBLIC

 WHAT IS IT?

-I) Ancient Rome with dragons and magic.
+I) Ancient Rome with dragons and magic, or

 II) A Song of Ice and Fire meets Ancient Rome.